 pantomime

-- express or represent by exaggerated mime
+- express or represent (something) by extravagant and exaggerated mime

 noun: pantomime, plural noun: pantomimes